 BASS PERFORMANCE HALL – The Nancy Lee and Perry R. Bass Performance Hall officially opened in May 1998.
 David Schwarz was the architect for the structure named one of the top ten opera houses in the world in Travel & Leisure’s March 1999 issue.
 Rumanian/ Californian artist, Marton Varo created and shaped the 48 feet tall angels fronting the Hall.
 The opera house is the permanent home of the Fort Worth Symphony, Texas Ballet Theater, Fort Worth Opera, & the Van Cliburn International Piano Competition.
 Tours available Sat. at 10:30 a.m., performance schedule permitting.
 Bass Performance Hall is located in Sundance Square on a city block bordered by Commerce, Calhoun, & 4th & 5th Sts.
 817-212-4280, www.basshall.com.

 FORT WORTH BOTANIC GARDEN – 3220 Botanic Garden Blvd.
 The Rose Garden was started in 1933.
 It now has more than 3,400 roses with peak blooming times from April to October.
 Walk into the Fragrance Garden for the visually impaired, stroll through the Japanese Garden with its waterfalls, pools and Koi fish, smell the herbs in the Perennial Garden, examine the large collection of begonias in the Exhibition Greenhouse, and go into the Conservatory to see orchids and bromeliads.
-Visitors may have refreshments or lunch in The Gardens Restaurant.
-The gift shop is the Treasure Tree.
 A fee is charged to view the Conservatory and the Japanese Garden.
-The main garden is free and open from 8 a.m. until sunset daily.
-The Japanese Garden is open from 9 a.m.-7 p.m., also daily.
+The main garden is free and open from 8 a.m.-6 p.m. daily.
+The Japanese Garden is also open from 8 a.m.-6 p.m daily.
 3220 Botanic Garden Blvd., 817-871-7689 or www.fwbg.org.

 FORT WORTH CONVENTION CENTER – The 13,500-seat arena in the Fort Worth Convention Center is located in the heart of downtown Fort Worth at 1201 Houston Street, and is within walking distance of restaurants, shopping districts and hotels.
 The FWCC originally opened in 1968 but in 2003 underwent significant renovations and expansions.
 Along with a larger arena, the Center now offers 253,000 sq. ft. of exhibit space, a 30,000 sq. ft. ballroom and 41 meeting rooms.
 As indicated by its name, the Convention Center serves as the site for a variety of national, regional, and state conventions, as well as welcoming auto, recreational vehicle, home and garden, and train shows.
 Audiences can enjoy Disney on Ice, Ringling Bros. and Barnum & Bailey, and World Wrestling Entertainment.
 For FWCC information, go to www.fortworthgov.org/publicevents or call 817-392-6338.